shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sites/outdoor.rst

 - **Incumbent Access:** This tier includes federal and non-federal incumbents, such as fixed satellite service earth stations and radar systems.
 Incumbents have the highest priority and are protected from interference by the lower tiers.
 - **Priority Access License (PAL):** PALs are licensed on a county-by-county basis and consist of a 10 MHz channel in the 3550-3650 MHz portion of the band.
-PALs must protect incumbent users and accept interference from them.
+PALs must protect incumbent users and accept interference from them but they are protected against GAA users interference.
+Virginia Tech has acquired Priority Access Licenses (PALs) that include four 10‑MHz blocks in Montgomery County and an additional four 10‑MHz blocks in Craig County.
 - **General Authorized Access (GAA):** GAA operates in the 3550-3700 MHz band and includes any CBRS device that is not associated with a higher tier.
 GAA users must avoid causing interference to higher tier users and accept interference from them.

 .. figure:: ../_static/cbrs_three_tier_system.png